Quinten/sirup.js/README.md

 sirup.js is a small library that only implements those features of jQuery you need to build simple css transition slideshows.

-The idea is inspired by the article [Getting over jQuery](http://ponyfoo.com/articles/getting-over-jquery) by [Nicolas Bevacqua](https://github.com/bevacqua)

 ## the set of features are